 If a Founder HoldCo is regarded as a Bad Leaver, it shall offer all of its Shares to the Company, or to the other Shareholders if not accepted by the Company, within two weeks after qualifying as a Bad Leaver.
 The price of the Shares will be the total nominal value of the offered Shares.

-If a Founder HoldCo is regarded as an Early Leaver, it shall offer all of its non-vested Shares and [50]% of its vested Shares to the Company, or to the other Shareholders if not accepted by the Company, within two weeks after qualifying as an Early Leaver for a price equal to the total nominal value of the offered Shares.
-The Founder HoldCo shall offer the remaining [50]% of its vested Shares to the Trust Office Foundation against issuance to the Founder HoldCo of an equal number of depository receipts for these vested Shares without meeting rights, resulting in the Founder HoldCo maintaining its economic interest in the transferred vested Shares but losing the voting and meeting rights attached to those Shares.
+If a Founder HoldCo is regarded as an Early Leaver, it shall offer all of its non-vested Shares and 50% of its vested Shares to the Company, or to the other Shareholders if not accepted by the Company, within two weeks after qualifying as an Early Leaver for a price equal to the total nominal value of the offered Shares.
+The Founder HoldCo shall offer the remaining 50% of its vested Shares to the Trust Office Foundation against issuance to the Founder HoldCo of an equal number of depository receipts for these vested Shares without meeting rights, resulting in the Founder HoldCo maintaining its economic interest in the transferred vested Shares but losing the voting and meeting rights attached to those Shares.
 The managing director of the Trust Office Foundation will be appointed by the General Meeting.

 If a Founder HoldCo is regarded as a Good Leaver, it shall offer all of its non-vested Shares to the Company, or to the other Shareholders if not accepted by the Company, within two weeks after qualifying as a Good Leaver for a price equal to the total nominal value of the offered Shares.
 The Founder HoldCo shall offer all of its vested Shares to the Trust Office Foundation against issuance to the Founder HoldCo of an equal number of depository receipts for these vested Shares without meeting rights, resulting in the Founder HoldCo maintaining its economic interest in the transferred vested Shares but losing the voting and meeting rights attached to these Shares.
 The managing director of the Trust Office Foundation will be appointed by the General Meeting.